StarLederer/windblade/README.md

 </main>
 ```

-Since Windblade is so easily customizable it is highly recommended that you change the units to match your design system.
+Since Windblade is so easily customizable it is highly recommended that you change the units to match your design system (please avoid using valid JavaScript numbers as names).

 ```js
 import { defineConfig } from 'unocss'